 This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

-CUPE’s 143,200 members in the municipal sector work in water, roads, planning, public health, child care and more.
-They make up nearly a quarter of CUPE’s membership and are identified primarily as inside or outside workers.
-CUPE municipal members do work that touches the lives of most Canadians every day – from garbage collection to snow removal to water treatment.
+CUPE’s 149,355 members in the municipal sector work in water, roads, planning, public health, child care and more.
+They make up nearly a quarter of CUPE’s membership and are identified primarily as “inside” or “outside” workers.
+CUPE municipal members do work that touches the lives of most Canadians every day – from waste removal to snow removal to water treatment.

 Governance and funding